-For calibrated spectroscopic science data generated by MIRO's Pipeline software Version 2.0, each of the 4096 CTS channels is calibrated independently.
+For calibrated spectroscopic science data generated by MIRO's Pipeline software Version 2.0 (the latest available as of January 2018), each of the 4096 CTS channels is calibrated independently.
 For reasons discussed below, the Intercept in Eq.
 1 is taken to be zero.
 Because of frequency switching, a science spectrum incorporates data at both LO settings, so for CTS purposes the instantaneous gain is taken to be the average gain of the two LO settings.